Data firm at center of Facebook privacy scandal will close

 "The siege of media coverage has driven away virtually all of the company's customers and suppliers," Cambridge Analytica said in a statement.
 "As a result, it has been determined that it is no longer viable to continue operating the business."

+Facebook's audit of the firm has been suspended while U.K. regulators conduct their own probe.
+But Facebook says Cambridge Analytica's decision to close "doesn't change our commitment and determination to understand exactly what happened and make sure it doesn't happen again."

-The firm has said it is committed to helping the U.K. investigation into Facebook and how it uses data.
-But U.K. Information Commissioner Elizabeth Denham said in March the firm failed to meet a deadline to produce the information requested.
+Cambridge Analytica has said it is committed to helping the U.K. investigation.
+But the office of U.K. Information Commissioner Elizabeth Denham said in March that the firm failed to meet a deadline to produce the information requested.

 Denham said the prime allegation against Cambridge Analytica is that it acquired personal data in an unauthorized way, adding that the data provisions act requires services like Facebook to have strong safeguards against misuse of data.